top of page

 Staying Safe on Safari

-Listen to Your Guide:
+Listen to Your Guide

-Respect Wildlife:
+Respect Wildlife

-Health Precautions:
+Health Precautions

 Wildlife

-• While safari experiences offer the thrilling possibility of encountering diverse wildlife, it’s important to remember that sightings are not guaranteed.
-Wildlife can be elusive and unpredictable, and factors such as the time of year, weather conditions, and animal behavior can all influence what you may see.
+• Wildlife can be elusive and unpredictable, and factors such as the time of year, weather conditions, and animal behavior can all influence what you may see.
 Patience and a sense of adventure are key, as each safari is unique and offers its own surprises and opportunities for discovery.

-Different Kinds of Wildlife:
+Different Kinds of Wildlife

 • In total, you can find about 15 species of antelopes in Tanzania, reflecting its varied habitats from savannahs to forests.